pmlersch/pmlersch.github.io/_pages/about.md

 My work is at the intersection of sociology, demography, and social policy analysis.
 In my research, I address how social inequalities emerge over and between the life courses of individuals in divergent and changing institutional contexts.
 I mainly focus on demographic events and the family as causes of inequalities in wealth and employment outcomes.
 My research often addresses gender inequalities.
 I mostly adopt a longitudinal analytical perspective using long-running panel surveys.

 My work was published in outlets such as American Sociological Review, Demography, European Sociological Review, Journal of Marriage and Family, and Social Forces.
-My research has been supported by the German Research Foundation, the German Academic Exchange Service, and the Einstein Foundation Berlin.
+My research has been supported by the European Research Council, the German Research Foundation, the Volkswagen Foundation, the Einstein Foundation Berlin, and other funding bodies.

 See my full CV [here](https://box.hu-berlin.de/f/9f15157304624b29b2c9/?dl=1).